-- ➢ IMPROVE SAFETY PERFORMANCE BY AT LEAST HALVING OUR LTIFR EACH YEAR WITH ZERO LTIS OUR ULTIMATE AIM.
+- ☑ IMPROVE SAFETY PERFORMANCE BY AT LEAST HALVING OUR LTIFR EACH YEAR WITH ZERO LTIS OUR ULTIMATE AIM.

-- MAINTAIN OUR CONTRIBUTION TO IMPROVE THE SOCIAL AND ENVIRONMENTAL WELLBEING OF THE COMMUNITIES IN WHICH WE OPERATE.
+- MAINTAIN OUR CONTRIBUTION TO IMPROVE THE SOCIAL AND ENVIRONMENTAL WELLBEING OF THE COMMUNITIES IN WHICH WE OPERATE

-- CONTINUE THE IMPLEMENTATION OF OUR "BESAFE" SAFETY PROGRAMME, INCLUDING SPECIFIC TRAINING AND HAZARD REDUCTION STRATEGIES.
+- ✓ CONTINUE THE IMPLEMENTATION

+OF OUR "BESAFE" SAFETY

+PROGRAMME, INCLUDING SPECIFIC

+TRAINING AND HAZARD

+REDUCTION STRATEGIES.

-- SONTINUE TO DRIVE SUSTAINABILITY IN OUR GLOBAL TIMBER AND WOOD PRODUCT SUPPLY CHAINS.
+- CONTINUE TO DRIVE

+SUSTAINABILITY IN OUR GLOBAL

+TIMBER AND WOOD PRODUCT

-- ▶ PROGRESS OUR PRODUCT STEWARDSHIP GOALS, WORKING WITH SUPPLIERS TO DEVELOP SUSTAINABLE PRODUCT CHOICES FOR OUR CUSTOMERS, AND CONTINUING TO REDUCE PLASTIC SHOPPING BAGS USE.
+SUPPLY CHAINS.

+- PROGRESS OUR PRODUCT

+STEWARDSHIP GOALS, WORKING

+WITH SUPPLIERS TO DEVELOP

+SUSTAINABLE PRODUCT CHOICES

+FOR OUR CUSTOMERS, AND

+CONTINUING TO REDUCE PLASTIC

+SHOPPING BAGS USE.

-- ➢ PROMOTE OUR SUSTAINABILITY OBJECTIVES TO OUR CUSTOMERS AND TEAM MEMBERS TO ENCOURAGE POSITIVE ENVIRONMENTAL BEHAVIOURS IN THEIR ACTIVITIES.
+- ☑ PROMOTE OUR SUSTAINABILITY

+OBJECTIVES TO OUR CUSTOMERS

+AND TEAM MEMBERS TO

+ENCOURAGE POSITIVE

+ENVIRONMENTAL BEHAVIOURS IN

+THEIR ACTIVITIES

-- >> FURTHER IMPROVE
+- ✓ FURTHER IMPROVE

 ENVIRONMENTAL PERFORMANCE

 AND ECO-EFFICIENCY BY

 IMPLEMENTING

 RECOMMENDATIONS FROM THE

 ENVIRONMENTAL AUDIT AND

 REDUCING RESOURCE

 CONSUMPTION.

-We operate the Curragh open cut mine near Blackwater, 200 kilometres west of Rockhampton in Queensland's Bowen Basin which produces high quality coking coal exported to steelmakers and steaming coal supplied for domestic power generation.
-Sales of 6.9 million tonnes were above the previous year but earnings were below last year's due to lower coal prices and short term inventory effects.
+year's due to lower coal prices and short term inventory effects.
 Production from the Curragh North coal resource is expected to begin ahead of schedule in the first quarter of next year.
 We employ about 280 people.